 Counsel must also assess Rule 1.8(f), dealing with payments on behalf of clients.
 This rule prohibits a lawyer from accepting compensation from a third party for representation of the client, unless:

 · the client gives informed consent or the acceptance of compensation from another is impliedly authorized by the nature of the representation;

 · there is no interference with the lawyer’s independence of professional judgment or with the client-lawyer relationship; and

 · information relating to the representation of a client is protected as required by Rule 1.6.

 The insurance contract between the insurer and policyholder may constitute implied authorization for counsel’s acceptance of compensation from the insurer.
 However, insurer-imposed conditions or limitations, like litigation guidelines, would not be impliedly authorized if they run afoul of the Rules of Professional Conduct or defense counsel’s obligations to its policyholder client.
-See, e.g., MRPC 5.4 (prohibiting lawyer from allowing person who pays it to render legal services for another to direct or regulate lawyer’s professional judgment in rendering such legal services).
+See, e.g., MRPC 5.4 (prohibiting lawyer from allowing a person who pays it to render legal services for another to direct or regulate a lawyer’s professional judgment in rendering such legal services).

 On its face, Rule 1.8(f)’s protections of confidentiality and against third-party interference apply regardless of the need to obtain informed consent.
 Defense counsel may not defend a client if he or she believes that the confidentiality of the client’s information would not be protected, or that there would be interference with the client-lawyer relationship.